The Arc-Floer conjecture for plane curves: Preliminaries on plane curves

 \subsection{Computing the resolution data}

-A key ingredient in our computations is to combine the above explicit description of an embedded resolution with the Puiseux decomposition.
-The following lemma, which is part of the proof of \cite[Proposition 7.10]{budur2022nash}, gives a formula for the lift of the Puiseux factors $y_0^{[j]} - \varphi^{[j]}(\xi (x_0^{[j]})^{1/\mult(f^{[j]})})$ to different steps of the resolution.
+A key ingredient in our computations is the combination of the above explicit description of an embedded resolution with the Puiseux decomposition.
+The following lemma, which is part of the proof of \cite[Proposition 7.10]{budur2022nash}, gives a formula for the lift of the Puiseux factors $y_0 - \varphi(\xi (x_0)^{1/\mult(f^{[j]})})$ to different steps of the resolution.

 \begin{notation} Let $h \in \C \llbracket x,y \rrbracket$ be a power series and let $\gamma(t) = (\alpha(t), \beta(t))$ be an arc or parametrized curve in the plane.
 We will denote by $h(\gamma(t))$, or even $h(t)$ when the arc is understood from context, the result of substituting the series $\alpha(t), \beta(t)$ in $h$.
 The parameter $t$ will be used for arcs, and the parameter $\tau$ will be reserved for the curve $C$. \end{notation}